-The Slow Web Initiative is a boutique studio and a Think Tank focused on Europe Internet Ethical Renaissance.
+The Slow Web Initiative is a think tank focused on the Ethical Renaissance of the Internet.

 Why do we need a Slow Web?

 Most platforms put their needs over their user's best interests.
 By making monetization, data harvesting, and the constant capture of our attention their only priorities, they made technology indigestible and unsufferable.

 The Slow Web embodies the idea that we can use technology again for our benefit, to develop healthy habits.
 An equivalent of "Organic Food" for Technology.